wevm/wagmi/docs/react/guides/sending-transactions.md

-# Sending Transaction
+# Sending Transactions

-The following guide teaches you how to send transactions in wagmi.
+The following guide teaches you how to send transactions in Wagmi.
 The example below builds on the [Connect Wallet guide](/react/guides/connect-wallet) and uses the [useSendTransaction](/react/api/hooks/useSendTransaction) & [useWaitForTransaction](/react/api/hooks/useWaitForTransactionReceipt) hooks.

+## Example

 Feel free to check out the example before moving on:

 <iframe frameborder="0" width="100%" height="500px" src="https://stackblitz.com/edit/vitejs-vite-zkzqj7?embed=1&file=src%2FApp.tsx&hideExplorer=1&view=preview"></iframe>

+## Steps

-## 1. Connect Wallet
+### 1. Connect Wallet

 Follow the [Connect Wallet guide](/react/guides/connect-wallet) guide to get this set up.

-## 2. Create a new component
+### 2. Create a new component

 Create your `SendTransaction` component that will contain the send transaction logic.